techlahoma/oklathon/README.md

 - [ThunderPlains 2024](https://github.com/techlahoma/thunderplains-2024)
   - Website for [ThunderPlains](https://thunderplainsconf.com/) conference
   - To do during Oklathon: Create [placeholder website](https://github.com/techlahoma/thunderplains-2024/issues/1) for 2024
+- Tulsa WebDevs
-- Tulsa WebDevs - repo link will be available soon
+  - Website for Tulsa WebDevs meetup group; repo link will be available soon
+  - Astro / Vue SPA with microservices backend; SQLite on the local FS for DB
 - [WebSync](https://github.com/jtsmedley/WebSync)
   - Simple URL download tool that creates a local repo of remote content
   - Explores bash for Prototyping, ndJSON for Config Files, ETag(s) for Caching, and JavaScript (CLI, Async Promises, Caching).